BrightspaceUI/documentation/docs/adding-component.md

-# Adding a Component
+# Adding a Component to the Site

 Components with pages in the Daylight site are generally those that are considered official components.
 These component pages are generated from the component's README.

 Other components that are a work in progress have pages that are generated from their issue in this repo.
+If the component is not considered an official component then follow the steps mentioned in [Creating the Component Issue](#creating-the-component-issue) for the component type.

-The main pieces of adding a component page to the Daylight site for an official component are:
+The main steps to add a component page to the Daylight site for an **official component** are:
 - [Preparing the component](#preparing-the-component) (in the component's repo)
 - [Creating the component issue](#creating-the-component-issue) (in this repo)